SamX23/group-chat-app/README.md

 # Group Chat Web

-A group chat app inspired from WhatsApp web, built using React and firebase.
+A simple web app inspired from WhatsApp web, built using React and firebase.
 Still trying to make all features works fine.

 Technology :